voidaugust/uno-to-do-app/README.md

 # Uno To Do App

-This is a training application built using React, Redux, Hooks, an external library (react-calendar), styled with styled-components and powered by Vite, local development and building tool.
+This is a training application built using React, Redux, Hooks, an external library (react-calendar), styled with styled-components, powered by Vite and deployed to GitHub Pages.
 The app allows users to add, edit, and delete tasks, as well as mark them as completed or important.
-Live demo of the project is available here: [https://voidaugust.github.io/uno-to-do-app/].
+Live demo of the project is available on my [GitHub Pages](https://voidaugust.github.io/uno-to-do-app/).

 ## Learning objectives